Covid-19, families and long-term residential care

 Changing Places: unpaid work in public spaces

-The focus of this project is on changes and continuities in self-care and family care work with the move from home to residential care.
+This project looks at the changes and continuities in self-care and family care work with the move from home to residential care.
 The project seeks to identify the conditions that support unpaid work that is rewarding and meaningful for both families and residents.

 More information on the project here.